Kirouane-Ayoub/Custom-MOE/README.md

 # Building a Custom Mixture of Experts Model

-This repository contains the complete codebase for building and training a Mixture of Experts (MoE) model from scratch [Project guide](https://blog.gopenai.com/building-a-custom-mixture-of-experts-model-for-our-darija-from-tokenization-to-text-generation-b30ba49ae7cc).
+This repository contains the complete codebase for building and training a Mixture of Experts (MoE) model from scratch.

+For More Information About this Project Check [My Project Guide](https://medium.com/gopenai/building-a-custom-mixture-of-experts-model-for-our-darija-from-tokenization-to-text-generation-b30ba49ae7cc)